Skip to main content

 Through a destination marketing campaign, local businesses team up to target the most powerful inbound tourism markets and drive more traffic to the general area.

-4. Cross-promotional sales strategy
+4. Cross-promotional hotel sales strategy

 With this sales strategy, hotel managers need to identify and evaluate various large events that will be taking place in the local region throughout the calendar year.